The key to mindful presenting is having clarity of your ‘M’ POINT?

 For the mediocre presenter, years of unconscious programming can lead to mechanical reactions.
 In other words, a presentation based on ‘information overolad’.
 Presenting everything you know and want to say on a topic isn’t mindful presenting.
 It requires a far higher level of awareness and consciousness.

-We are hard wired by habit to think, say and do the things we always think say and do in the way we’ve always thought, said and done them.
+We are hard wired by habit to think, say and do the same things we always think say and do.
 Presenters are not exempt from this unfortunate frailty.

-The result; slides spewed out like scripts based on the question, ‘What am I going to say?’
+Presenting through habit often results in slides being spewed out, like scripts, based on the question, ‘What am I going to say?’